Rani-s123/contentstackprojectfigmaplugin/README.md

 ## Figma Plugin for Seamless Image-to-Design Conversion

-This project was created for **Contentstack's TechSurf Hackathon** and includes three unique Figma plugins designed to streamline and elevate your design workflow:
+This project was created for **Contentstack's TechSurf Hackathon** and includes three innovative Figma plugins designed to streamline and enhance your design workflow:

 1. **Shape Generator**: Instantly generate customizable shapes within Figma, providing a quick way to add geometric elements to your design.
 2. **Image-to-Figma Converter**: Seamlessly transforms images into editable Figma elements, enabling smooth image-to-design conversion for a cohesive workflow.
-3. **Prompt-to-Figma Design Generator**: Uses the **RAG (Retrieval-Augmentation-Generation)** model to generate designs based on user prompts, combining retrieved information with Figma’s tools for contextually accurate and data-informed designs.
+3. **Prompt-to-Figma Design Generator**: Combines **OpenAI** and the **RAG (Retrieval-Augmentation-Generation)** model to generate designs based on user prompts.
+This plugin integrates OpenAI’s prompt-handling capabilities with Figma's tools, leveraging real-time data retrieval and augmentation to produce designs that are contextually accurate and dynamically informed.

 To begin using these plugins, follow the setup instructions below.
 For more details on creating Figma plugins, check out the official [Figma Plugin Quickstart Guide](https://www.figma.com/plugin-docs/plugin-quickstart-guide/).